major/rhel7stig-sphinx/doc/source/medium.rst

 Verify the operating system automatically terminates a user session after inactivity time-outs have expired.

-Check for the value of the "ClientAlive" keyword with the following command:
+Check for the value of the "ClientAliveInterval" keyword with the following command:

-# grep -i clientalive /etc/ssh/sshd_config
+# grep -iw clientaliveinterval /etc/ssh/sshd_config

 ClientAliveInterval 600

+If "ClientAliveInterval" is not configured, commented out, or has a value of "0", this is a finding.

-If "ClientAliveInterval" is not set to "600" in "/etc/ ssh/sshd_config", and a lower value is not documented with the Information System Security Officer (ISSO) as an operational requirement, this is a finding.
+If "ClientAliveInterval" has a value that is greater than "600" and is not documented with the Information System Security Officer (ISSO) as an operational requirement, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~